 Fanning has failed to create a genuine dispute about the falsity of this claim.
 Two FTC investigators paid the \$30 membership fee and never received any communication from Jerk.
 The FTC received numerous complaints stating the same.
-Fanning adduces no evidence showing Jerk.com provided the law applies to those facts.
-That said, the court recognizes that there may be some ambiguity in what actually happened-and indeed, Fanning argues in a little bit that the facts are in dispute.
-So the court says that if there is room for ambiguity the court assumes that whatever ambiguity favors Fanning (the "non-moving party" here).
-But when it comes to applying the law, the court is going to show some deference to the FTC, as the FTC has some subject matter expertise on consumer deception.
+Fanning adduces no evidence showing Jerk.com provided services to (or even communicated with) users who paid the membership fee. ...
+Fanning ... fails to cite any evidence to the contrary...